 Now may be an opportune time to accumulate some palladium, especially if you don't yet own any.
 After outperforming the other precious metals most of the year, palladium has corrected the hardest over the past couple weeks.
 Palladium doesn't always move in line with gold and silver.
 It's something of a wild card, which makes it a good portfolio diversifier.

-Money Metals Exchange sells one-ounce Canadian Maple Leafs composed of 99.95% pure palladium.
+Money Metals Exchange sells the Maple Leaf coin composed of 99.95% pure palladium.
 We also have lustrous platinum, gold, and silver Maple Leaf coins.
 At present we are able to offer silver Maple Leafs for lower premiums than were available earlier this year following the pre-April spike low in spot prices and resulting supply tightness.
 For those who prefer to own widely recognized government-minted coins, Maple Leafs represent a great, lower-premium alternative to American Eagles.

 Although the summer months are usually a weak time for precious metals prices, the rally in August puts the market in a strong position heading into the fall.

 The last four months of the year are typically among the strongest months for the metals.
 The lunar New Year in Asia, the wedding season in India, and the Christmas holiday season typically generate big demand for jewelry and gifts worldwide, thus spurring demand for physical gold bullion and the other metals.